decaporg/decap-cms/website/content/docs/writing-style-guide.md

 Don't: Please see the configuration file.
 _____

-Do: View the Pods.
+Do: View the fields.

-Don't: With this next command, we'll view the Pods.
+Don't: With this next command, we'll view the fields.
 _____

 ### Address the reader as “you”